-Highlights Description Community gardens and subsistence Small subsistence farming by several emerging farming on Treintjiesrivier and commonage businesses on commonage and Treintjiesriver EPWP workers employed 178 employment opportunities were established via the EPWP program, while Council facilitated additional labour job opportunities during the Labour intensive capital projects Municipality used labour intensive method internal capital infrastructure projects Establishing Prince Albert as film Engagements to establish Prince Albert area as a destination film destination Upgrades of entrepreneurial areas Entrepreneurial areas in Klaarstroom (Poort Pourrie) and Leeu Gamka (House alongside N1)
+HIGHLIGHTS DESCRIPTION Community gardens and subsistence farming on Treintjiesrivier and commonage Small subsistence farming by several emerging businesses on commonage and Treintjiesrivier Stakeholder support to emerging farmers Various departments and organisations provide continuous support to the small farmers in the Greater Prince Albert Municipal Area, such as the Department of Agriculture, Land Reform and Rural Development, including the Support Centre for Land Change.
+EPWP workers employed 145 employment opportunities were established via the EPWP program Labour intensive capital projects Municipality used labour intensive methods in all internal capital infrastructure projects Establishing Prince Albert as film destination Engagements to establish Prince Albert area as a film destination Upgrades of entrepreneurial areas Entrepreneurial areas in Klaarstroom (Poort Pouri) and Leeu-Gamka (House alongside N1).
+The Poort Pouri building has been upgraded during the 2022/2023 financial year and a lease agreement have been entered into.
+The lessees will commence with their business in the 2024 calendar year.
+Business Chamber The Swartberg Business Chamber was established in 2023.